Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 **`data-tipser-cart-icon` component**

-Before the cart component was mounted with the following functon call:
+Before the cart component was mounted with the following function call:

 ```js
 tipserScriptInstance.mountCart(cartElementSelector);